little-hawk/weapon-hazard-detection-yolov8/README.md

 Large artifacts (datasets, training outputs, virtual environments) are intentionally excluded from the repository to keep it portable and compliant with GitHub size limits.

+You can find the model training ipynb file in weapon_detection/model_train_colab.ipynb
 ---

 ## 1. Features